Online Marriage & Family Counseling (Therapy) Certificate

 - Accreditation: Higher Learning Commission (HLC)

 Lamar University offers an online master’s of education in counseling and development.
 This degree has an optional concentration in marriage, couple, and family counseling.
 In just two years of distance education, students can be prepared to work with clients and help them improve their relationships.
-Students should be aware that while this program does meet the licensing requirements in Texas, it may not meet the education requirements for other states.
+Students should be aware that while this program does meet the requirements for licensing in the state of Texas, it may not meet the education requirements for other states.

-Although the bulk of this degree is through online learning, students must attend one five-day residency at the beginning of their studies.
+Although the bulk of this degree is through online learning, students are required to attend one five-day residency at the beginning of their studies.
 The faculty who teach in the online program are the same ones who teach on-campus, so students will receive the same quality of education no matter where they study.

 - Duration: As little as 30 months